TOAST-DOCS/Contact-Center/en/online-contact-guide-service-management.md

     - End of consultation: Comment sent when consultation **ended**

 When KakaoTalk is connected and activated in Online Contact, the existing plus friend 1:1 chat will be stopped, and inquiries received through KakaoTalk will be showed in the chat screen, with ‘channel’ of the ticket marked as ‘KakaoTalk’.

-✔ **\[FAQ Shortcut]** [How can I receive inquiries from external services, and how does the ticket processing work?]https://nhn-contact.oc.toast.com/oc/hc/article/61/)